 The least expensive way to draw attention to your work is to hold an Open Studio.
 At an Open Studio the art*ist displays his work in his own studio.
 This cuts out any middleman expenses.
 But it is important to have a lot of publicity for the open day and to invite people personally.
 A variation on the Open Studio is the so-called Kunstroute, or Art Route, in which a number of artists have Open Studio events together and pool their resources, particularly for publicity.
 In many large cities open studios and art routes are organized annually.
 Another option is to hire a cheap outside space to organize an exhibition.

 Also at art fairs you can exhibit your work.
 Art fairs show a large number of works from different artists and give the visitor the opportunity to buy works of art.
 Many art exhibitions are organized in collaboration with galleries, so you can only join via a gallery.
 Sometimes you need to have participated in art markets or routes prior to the exhibition to qualify for participation in the art fair.
-Participation in This Art Fair or at the Annual Dutch Art Fair (ADAF) is independent and is therefore possible without being affiliated with a gallery.
+There are also art fairs where you can go as an individual artist:

 Arti*st societies organise (group) exhibitions for their members.
 Because money also comes from membership contributions and local/regional subsidies, commission is low (30%-40%).
 The society takes care of publicity, has good costumer relations and therefore usually reasonable sales figures.
 Some take work in consignment and present themselves as a collective on art fairs.
 See for example Arti in Amsterdam, Pulchri in Den Haag, Kunstliefde in Utrecht and De Ploeg in Groningen.